rainjs/rainjs/doc/source/server/logging_guidelines.rst

 restart the server.
 These errors have to be fixed very fast because they might make the server unusable.

-This logging level should not be used in RAIN components or third party developers.
+This logging level should not be used in RAIN components or by third party developers.

 When to use: